JorgSierra/DigitalBooking/README.md

     base: "DigitalBooking",
     ```

-4. Push to repository.

-5. Even if using yarn as package manager.
+4. Even if using yarn as package manager.
 In the terminal on the front folder run:

     ```bash
     npm run deploy
     ```

+**To update app deployment:** run the <code>npm run deploy</code> command again.